sakaki-/archlinux-on-b3/README.md

 The kernel used in the image is **3.17.1**, with the necessary code to temporarily switch off the L2 cache in early boot (per [this link](https://lists.debian.org/debian-boot/2012/08/msg00804.html)) prepended, and the kirkwood-b3 device tree blob appended (which is why you don't have to reflash your U-Boot to use it).
 The `.config` used for the kernel may be found [here](https://github.com/sakaki-/archlinux-on-b3/blob/master/configs/b3_live_usb_config) in the git archive.

 The image may be downloaded from the link below (or via `wget`, per the following instructions).
 > Note that this differs slightly from its sister [gentoo-on-b3 project](https://github.com/sakaki-/gentoo-on-b3), in that there is only a *single* image supplied.
-Accordingly, if you wish to use this image in a 'diskless' chassis, you will need to make a small change before booting, which is detailed later in these notes.
+Accordingly, if you wish to use this image in a 'diskless' chassis, you will need to make a few small changes before booting, which are detailed later in these notes.

 Variant | Image | Digital Signature
 :--- | ---: | ---: